jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Charles found guilty for "high treason, waging war against the realm, and betraying the trust of the people".

 Now held prisoner at his old home, Whitehall Palace.
-Once more, he looks upon his father in the magnificent mural painting being taken to Heaven by God's angels...while a scaffold and chopping block are built outside.
+Once more, he looks upon his father in the magnificent mural painting.
+His father is taken to Heaven by God's angels...while a scaffold and chopping block are built outside.

 The people assemble to watch.